makeitlook/londonscreenhire/README.md

 CI builds; it is only needed to test real quote submissions.
 Keep the real key in `.env.local` and the hosting environment, never in Git.

-After both workflows have run on GitHub at least once, configure a ruleset for `master` that:
+After both workflows have run on GitHub at least once, use two layered rulesets for `master`:

-- Requires a pull request before merging.
-- Requires the **Require dev source branch** and **CI** status checks.
+1. Create a **Master safeguards** ruleset with no bypass actors.
+Require a pull request with zero required approvals, the **Require dev source branch** and **CI** status checks, conversation resolution, and prevention of force pushes and branch deletion.
-- Requires conversation resolution before merging.
-- Prevents force pushes.
-- Prevents branch deletion.
+2. Create a separate **Master external approval** ruleset requiring one approving review.
+Add only the repository owner (`@makeitlook`) to its bypass list using **For pull requests only**.
+Do not add this bypass to **Master safeguards**.

+This lets the repository owner merge their own pull requests without a review, but only after opening a pull request and passing the branch-source and CI checks.
+Pull requests opened by anyone else require one approval.

-Apply similar pull-request protection to `dev` and require **CI**, but do not add a source-branch restriction to `dev`; feature branches must remain able to merge into it.
+Apply the same two-ruleset pattern to `dev`: keep **CI**, pull requests, conversation resolution, force-push prevention and deletion prevention in a non-bypassable **Dev safeguards** ruleset, then put the one-approval requirement and owner-only pull-request bypass in a separate **Dev external approval** ruleset.
+Do not add a source-branch restriction to `dev`; feature branches must remain able to merge into it.

+If GitHub offers only role-based bypass choices for this user-owned repository, select **Repository administrators** and ensure no other contributor receives administrator access.
+Do not select the broader write or maintain roles.

 ## Images